 Every week or so, Audrey and Sheila check in about Audrey’s growth and her latest graph-making.
 They talk about datasets she needs to graph and the chart types that can do it the most justice.
 Sheila verifies each of Audrey’s finished graphs, ticking upward to 50 by next April.

 Sheila gives Audrey detailed, private feedback about her work and serves as an at-Audrey’s-fingertips consultant all year long.
 Audrey grows, her nonprofit increases their efficiency, and the people they serve ultimately benefit.

-Enrollment in the Graph Guides Program is only open twice a year, to 12 students at a time.
+Enrollment in The Evergreen Data Certification Program Program is only open twice a year, to 28 students at a time.
 We keep the student-teacher ratio really small so you get the same kind of close coaching that Audrey gets.
-Now is one of those enrollment windows!
-Join Cohort 2!